productboardlabs/tslint-pb/README.md

 ## Contribution

 There are test provided, just run `yarn run test`.
-For quick prototyping use http://astexplorer.net – it's a great tool!
+For quick prototyping use <http://astexplorer.net> or <https://ts-ast-viewer.com> for TS – those are great tools!
 Any contribution welcomed! 🙏

 ## License